mcleanGit/ecommend/README.md

 The challenge is to build the back end for an e-commerce site.
 The application takes a working Express.js API and configures it to use Sequelize to interact with a MySQL database.

 Because the application is not deployed, a walkthrough video is provided that demonstrates its functionality and that all acceptance criteria are met.
-A link to the video is provided and added to this README.
+A link to the video is provided and added at the end of this README.

 ## User Story